ficcdaf/dotfiles/.config/yadm/README.md

 The root of this repo is equivalent to my $HOME directory.

+## Note on this repository

+**Important**: I'm migrating this repository from GitHub to [Codeberg](https://codeberg.org/ficcdaf/dotfiles).
+If you're reading this on GitHub, the repo is likely out-of-date and will be removed sometime in the future.

+I use this repository to sync and backup my dotfiles.
+This is done automatically on a timer.
+Therefore, these configs are:

+- Always up-to-date.
+- Potentially broken on any given commit.

 ## Note On Keybindings

 A note on keybindings: I use Colemak-DH, which is a non-qwerty keyboard layout.
 I use either `MNEI` or the arrow keys (which is a mod key + `MNEI` on my keyboard) for navigation, depending on a few different factors.